Philix27/rxedu_web/_books/logistics.md

 facility where
 they are recorded.

-#💯Reports;- forms on which data are moved
+#Reports;- forms on which data are moved
 from one level in a
 logistics system to
 another.
-[11/11, 7:18 PM] PharmahubNG▫️: #💯Stockkeeping Records;-
+[11/11, 7:18 PM] PharmahubNG▫️: #Stockkeeping Records;-

 Used to record information about products in storage.

 Examples:
 -Bin Card (BN)
 -Inventory Control Card (ICC)
-[11/11, 7:22 PM] PharmahubNG▫️: #💯Stockkeeping Records Summary Points:-
+[11/11, 7:22 PM] PharmahubNG▫️: #Stockkeeping Records Summary Points:-

 Stockkeeping records are two kinds: